jsullivan2847/Hide-And-Seek/README.md

  # Getting Started

- click [here](https://jsullivan2847.github.io/CUSTOM-MAPS/) to test it out for yourself!
+ click [here](https://jsullivan2847.github.io/Hide-And-Seek/) to test it out for yourself!

  # Future Improvements

  - Custom (maybe even user made?) themes
- - More Locations to choose from
+ - More locations to choose from
  - Max amount of rounds
- - Local Storage high scores
+ - Local storage high scores
- - More Complex point system
+ - More complex point system
+ - Landing page with rules